exoframejs/exoframe/packages/exoframe-website/docs/config/project.md

   // Restart policy [optional, defaults to "on-failure:2"]
   // See Docker docs for more info
   "restart": "on-failure:2",
+  // Deployment strategy for updates [optional, defaults to "removeAfterDeploy"]
+  // Use "removeBeforeDeploy" for services that cannot run two instances at once "deploymentStrategy": "removeAfterDeploy",
   // Domain to be assigned to the project [optional, no domain is assigned by default]
   // Set to "false" to disable auto-assignment of a domain "domain": "www.project.domain.com",